firashkimi/react-vite-with-docker/Readme.md

     }
 })

-#Step 3: Create a Dockerfile
+# Step 3: Create a Dockerfile
 Create a file called Dockerfile in the root of your project directory like this

-#STep 4: Add Commands to Dockerfile
+# Step 4: Add Commands to Dockerfile

 ```
 FROM node